CivicDataLab/hp-fiscal-data-explorer-backend/README.md

 For Budget Expenditure.
 - `scrapy crawl budget_expenditures -a date=20190531`

+For Budget Receipts.
+- `scrapy crawl budget_receipts -a date=31/05/2019`

 NOTES:
 - the arguments `start` and `end` specifies the date range for datasets.
 The date format is `yyyymmdd`.
+- the date argument in budget receipts is in format `dd/mm/yyyy`
 - the datasets will be `CSV` files with name in the format: `treasury_expenditures_<treasury>_<ddo>_<timestamp>.csv` for expenditures.